12 Best Things To Do In Cainta, Philippines

 Source: Photo by Flickr user Roberto Latxaga used under CC BY 2.0

 Cainta is famous for its yearly events especially those related to Catholic traditions Filipinos are devoted to.
-The week-long celebration called Cenakulo ends with a street play called Penitencia.
+If you’re a culture enthusiast like me, attend the week-long celebration called Cenakulo.
+It ends with a street play called Penitencia.
 Here, a volunteer takes a role and acts as Jesus Christ and reenacts the 14 stations of the cross where he was whipped, beaten, and crucified.

 Other things you can do near Cainta

-If you’re looking for more places to visit near the area, you can jump onto the different attractions of Rizal!
+If you’re looking for more places to visit, you can explore the other different attractions in Rizal and find some more great things to do nearby!

 6. Stroll along the scenic Marikina River Park